MobilityData/awesome-transit/README.md

 - [OpenTripPlanner](http://www.opentripplanner.org/) - An open source platform for multi-modal and multi-agency journey planning, as well as returning information about a multi-modal graph (using data sources such as GTFS and [OpenStreetMap](http://www.openstreetmap.org/)).
 - [Linked Connections](http://linkedconnections.org/) - An open-source, scalable intermodal route planning engine, which allows clients to execute the route planning algorithm (as opposed to the server).
 Uses GTFS data.
 - [TransiCast](http://www.transicast.com/) - Provides public transportation data for North America in a single, integrated call and response format.
 The data is provided in stream-parsable XML and JSON formats.
 Open-source on [Google Code](https://code.google.com/archive/p/rasa/).
 Hosted version at www.transitcast.com [requires payment](http://www.transicast.com/coststructure.html).
+- [gtfs-server](https://github.com/denysvitali/gtfs-server) - A web server, written in Rust that uses PostGIS as a backend to serve GTFS data on HTTP endpoint

 ### Agency Tools